ZamurVedovatto/responsive-contact-form_study/README.md

 **what I learn**
 - grid css layout
 - put icons from font awesome
-- put a entry animation using animate.css
+- create an entry animation using animate.css
 - responsiveness website

 :+1: